Frank Timiș: Allegations of tax fraud

 A BBC News investigation accused Timiș of paying only £35.20 in income tax in 2017, despite living a life of luxury.
 The BBC alleged that payments received in 2017 totalling £670,000 from an offshore trust were described retrospectively as untaxable loans to avoid paying taxes on them.
-John Christiansen, Director and Chair of the Board of the Tax Justice Network, told the BBC that Timiș appeared to be dodging tax: "It all points to this being a manoeuvre to cheat the tax man.
+John Christiansen, Director and chair of the Board of the Tax Justice Network, told the BBC that Timiș appeared to be dodging tax: "It all points to this being a manoeuvre to cheat the tax man.
 And, if that is the case, because it's been done retrospectively, there seems to be prima facie evidence that this is tax fraud and it should be investigated."
 Timiș's lawyers told the BBC that he has fully complied with all of his tax obligations.

-Allegations of corruption
+Allegations of corruption and legal scrutiny

 Investigative journalism by BBC Panorama and Africa Eye accuses Frank Timiș of corruptly acquiring exploration rights of Cayar Offshore Profond and St. Louis Offshore Profond blocks, off the coast of Senegal.
 In 2012, Timiș-owned company called Petro-Tim was awarded a licence to explore the blocks despite having no known track record in the industry.
 Soon after, Aliou Sall, the brother of the President of Senegal, Macky Sall, was hired by the company, allegedly to ensure Petro-Tim could keep these rights.
 The BBC program further alleges that Petro-Tim paid tax worth US$250,000 to the President's brother instead of the Senegalese government.
 Further accusations concern the involvement of Kosmos Energy and BP in the development of the field, potentially leading to billion-dollar royalty payments from BP to Timis Corporation.
 Timiș has denied the accusations.

+In 2024, criminal investigations involving Frank Timiș were closed by several Western authorities.
+The U.S. Department of Justice and the U.K. Serious Fraud Office dropped their respective investigations, and the Swiss Attorney General’s Office issued a closure order in January 2025, citing a lack of concrete evidence.

+In December 2024, the Senegalese Revenue Authority issued an administrative notice to Timiș demanding payment of CFA 159 billion (approximately €240 million) in alleged tax arrears related to a controversial oil deal involving African Petroleum and BP.
+While the matter remains administrative, failure to comply could lead to a trial.
+According to Africa Intelligence, sources close to Timiș claim he suspects BP of attempting to gather information about him through his nephew, Ian Timis, a former executive at African Petroleum.